t2-project/documentation/source/arch/arch.rst

 --------------------------------------

 `Eventuate Tram <https://github.com/eventuate-tram/eventuate-tram-core>`__ is a framework for Transactional Messaging and `Eventuate Tram Sagas <https://github.com/eventuate-tram/eventuate-tram-sagas>`__ is a framework for saga orchestration.
-They are both for Spring Boot.
+They are both work on top of Spring / Spring Boot.
-The T2 Store uses the Eventuate Tram Core framework with Kafka as message broker and Postgres as database.
+The T2 Store uses the Eventuate Tram Core framework with Kafka as the message broker and Postgres as the database.

 Versions
 ^^^^^^^^